Lillian Gilbreth Postdoctoral Fellowships at Purdue Engineering

 The Lillian Gilbreth Postdoctoral Fellows are selected not only for their outstanding scholarly achievements and proposed innovative interdisciplinary research but also for their potential for broader impact on industry and society.
 They undertake research with faculty mentors in different fields and participate in professional development activities tailored to their chosen path in academia.

 U.S. citizens and permanent residents, who have either completed their PhD on or after Dec.
-4, 2018, or are in the final year of their PhD program in engineering or related sciences, can apply.
-Non-U.S. citizens or non-permanent residents can apply only if they are currently enrolled in a PhD/postdoc program in the U.S. In addition, they need to be in the final year of their PhD program in engineering or related sciences or have completed their PhD on or after Dec 4, 2018.
-Applicants with PhDs granted on or after 12/4/17 will also be considered in cases of childbirth or adoption.
+31, 2019, or are in the final year of their PhD program in engineering or related sciences, can apply.
+Non-U.S. citizens or non-permanent residents can apply only if they are currently in the U.S. AND have either completed their PhD on or after Dec.
+31, 2019, or are in the final year of their PhD program in engineering or related sciences.
+Non-U.S. citizens or non-permanent residents currently residing outside of the U.S. can apply with endorsement from a Purdue Engineering faculty member, if they have either completed their PhD on or after Dec.
+31, 2019, or are in the final year of their PhD program in engineering or related sciences.
+Applicants with PhDs granted on or after Dec.
+31, 2018 will also be considered in cases of childbirth or adoption.

 U.S. Scholars from underrepresented backgrounds (Black, Native, Latinx, women, LGBTQIA) are encouraged to apply.

 Note: A candidate's Lillian Gilbreth Postdoctoral Fellowship co-advisor(s) cannot include their PhD thesis advisor(s).